 When a car crashes into your fence, you have multiple options.
 Most likely, you'll hold the driver accountable and file a claim against their car insurance policy.
 All states but New Hampshire require drivers to have a specific amount of property damage liability coverage, so the at-fault driver's insurance may cover the damage.
 Alternatively, you could file a claim with your homeowners policy, but you'd need to meet your deductible before coverage kicks in.

 What would happen if a neighbor's tree fell on my fence?

 In this instance, your insurance company may cover the damage and could hold your neighbor accountable.
 Keep in mind that some states consider a tree on the boundary line between properties to be the equal responsibility of both parties, so you and your neighbor may both be on the hook for the cost.
 Learn more about how home insurance covers damage from fallen trees.

 When is fence damage not covered by homeowners insurance?

 If your fence is damaged by a flood or earthquake, it won't be covered under your homeowners insurance policy.
-Rather, you can purchase a separate policy specifically for earthquake or flood protection.
+Rather, you can purchase a separate flood insurance or earthquake insurance policy.

 How do I file a fence damage insurance claim?